-I’m L.T.
+Hi, I’m L.T.
 Elliot (Laura).
+I love books, even if the dusty bookshelves don't show it.
 My streaming queues are full of anime, K-drama, and dark mysteries.
-My bookshelves are full of dust—and books, which despite the dust, are read often.
-I have the world’s best dog and two of not-the-world’s-best cats.
+I have the world’s best dog, two of not-the-world’s-best cats, twin fantastic kids, and a husband I adore.
 Curry of all cultures has a standing invitation at my house.
 Oh, and I write Adult/YA fantasy.

 The Main Course: